sutrolabs/dbt_census_utils/README.md

 ```
 # 🙌 How is this package maintained and can I contribute?
 ## Package Maintenance
 The Census team maintaining this package _only_ maintains the latest version of the package.
-We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/census/census_utils/) of the package and refer to the [CHANGELOG](https://github.com/census/dbt_census_utils/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.
+We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/census/census_utils/) of the package and refer to the changelog and release notes for more information on changes across versions.

 ## Contributions
 A small team at Census develops these dbt packages.
 However, the packages are made better by community contributions!